mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 # External Commands
-Homebrew, like Git, supports *external commands*.
+Tigerbrew, like Git, supports *external commands*.
 This lets you create new commands that can be run like:

 ```
 $ brew mycommand --option1 --option3 formula
 ```

-without modifying Homebrew's internals.
+without modifying Tigerbrew's internals.

 ## COMMAND TYPES
 External commands come in two flavors: Ruby commands and shell scripts.